A Mesoscale Perspective on the Tolman Length: Introduction

 Defining the position of the interface in a multi-phase mixture is not a straightforward task.
 Given a bubble/droplet, the average density profile changes smoothly and not as a step-wise function, so that the exact position of a surface separating the two phases is an elusive concept.
-On the other hand, for closed interfaces, the curvature acquires physical relevance appearing explicitly in the free energy as conjugated to a curvature coefficient, hence being promoted to a control parameter~\cite{GibbsCollected1948, Buff1951}.
+On the other hand, for closed interfaces, the curvature appears explicitly in the free energy as conjugated to a curvature coefficient, i.e., the curvature plays the role of a control parameter~\cite{GibbsCollected1948, Buff1951}.
 In this context, the introduction of an \emph{arbitrary dividing surface}, ideally separating the gas and the liquid phases, is found to be necessary~\cite{GibbsCollected1948, Buff1951, RowlinsonWidom82}.
-The arbitrariness of the location $R$ of such an interface does not impact on the value of the free energy, while it reflects on the definition of a \emph{generalized} surface tension $\sigma[R]$, which assumes the shape of a convex function reaching a minimum at $R_s$ (see Fig.~\ref{fig:sketch}), identifying the \emph{surface of tension}, at which the Laplace law applies in the usual form~\cite{GibbsCollected1948, Buff1951, RowlinsonWidom82, Blokhuis1992}, i.e. $\Delta P = 2\sigma/R_s$.
+The arbitrariness of the location $R$ of such an interface does not impact on the value of the free energy, i.e. the free energy is stationary with respect to variations of $R$.
+This, in turn, reflects on the definition of a \emph{generalized} surface tension $\sigma[R]$, which assumes the shape of a convex function reaching a minimum at $R_s$ (see Fig.~\ref{fig:sketch}), identifying the \emph{surface of tension}.
+At the latter position the Laplace law applies in the usual form~\cite{GibbsCollected1948, Buff1951, RowlinsonWidom82, Blokhuis1992}.
+It is possible to show~\cite{RowlinsonWidom82} that the stationarity of the free energy at the surface of tension $R_s$ yields

+By considering any other value of $R\neq R_s$ in~\eqref{eq:f-statio-Rs}, such as the equimolar radius $R_e$ commonly used in LBM simulations, one obtains the so-called \emph{generalized} Laplace law which explicitly depends on the derivative of $\sigma[R]$.
 The locus of the minima of $\sigma[R]$ identifies a physical, i.e. non-arbitrary, dependence of the surface tension $\sigma(R)$ on the droplet/bubble size at $R_s$, $\sigma_s = \sigma[R_s] = \sigma(R_s)$.
-Such a dependence was first examined in the seminal paper by Tolman~\cite{Tolman1949} (see~\cite{Malijevsky12, Ghoufi_2016} for reviews), and can be expressed as a power-law expansion in the curvature, i.e. the inverse radius, which at second order reads~\cite{Blokhuis1992, Blokhuis1992Rigidity, Aasen2018, Rehner2019} as
+Such a dependence was first examined in the seminal paper by Tolman~\cite{Tolman1949} (see~\cite{Malijevsky12, Ghoufi_2016} for reviews), and can be expressed as a power-law expansion in the curvature, i.e. the inverse radius, which at second order reads~\cite{Blokhuis1992, Blokhuis1992Rigidity, Aasen2018, Rehner2019}

+The flat interface value $\sigma_0$ appears at the leading order, the first order coefficient $\delta$ defines the Tolman length [cf. Fig.~\ref{fig:sketch}$(a)$] and $\bar{k}$ and $k$ are called curvature and Gaussian-rigidity coefficients, respectively.
+The present work mainly focuses on the analysis of $\delta$ since, as shown in the results, the higher order coefficients $k$ and $\bar{k}$ are small enough to make higher order terms negligible in the present setting.